-The EC80 value determined from the example data was 1.7 ng/mL kinase.
-Based on this result, 1.7 ng/mL kinase was used for the following step of this protocol.
+The $EC{80}$ value determined from the example data was 12.8 ng/mL kinase.
+Based on this result, 11.0 ng/mL kinase was used for the following step of this protocol.

-Note: Above 10 ng/mL kinase, a decrease was seen in the emission ratio due to the antibody associating with phosphotyrosines on the kinase itself rather than on phosphorylated product.
-These data points are not included on the graph above and were not used when calculating the EC{80} value for the kinase.
+Note: Above 160 ng/mL kinase, a decrease was seen in the emission ratio.
+These data points are not included on the graph above and were not used when calculating the $EC{80}$ value for the kinase.

-Step 2: Titration of ATP at the Initial EC{80} Concentration of Kinase to determine ATP $K{m,app}$.
+Step 2: Titration of ATP at the Initial $EC{80}$ Concentration of Kinase to determine ATP $K{m.app}$ .

-- (2.1) In a small tube or vial, prepare 50 μ L of a 2 mM ATP solution by adding 10 μ L of 10 mM ATP to 40 μ L of kinase reaction buffer. - (2.2) In a low-volume 384-well plate, fill each well in columns 1-3, rows 2 through 16 (B through P) with 5 μL kinase reaction buffer.
-Place 10 μL of the 2 mM ATP solution prepared in step 2.1 in the top well of each column, and then perform a 2-fold serial dilution down the plate by removing 5 μL of ATP from the top well, adding this to the well below, mixing, and repeating with the next well below.
-Discard 5 μL of solution from the bottom well such that each well contains 5 μL of ATP solution in kinase reaction buffer. - (2.3) In an appropriate container, prepare 1 mL of a solution of substrate and kinase in kinase reaction buffer at 2 times the final concentration of each that is desired in the assay.
+- (2.1) In a small tube or vial, prepare 50 $\mu$ L of a 2 mM ATP solution by adding 10 $\mu$ L of 10 mM ATP to 40 $\mu$ L of kinase reaction buffer. - (2.2) In a low-volume 384-well plate, fill each well in columns 1-3, rows 2 through 16 (B through P) with 5 $\mu$ L kinase reaction buffer.
+Place 10 $\mu$ L of the 2 mM ATP solution prepared in step 2.1 in the top well of each column, and then perform a 2-fold serial dilution down the plate by removing 5 $\mu$ L of ATP from the top well, adding this to the well below, mixing, and repeating with the next well below.
+Discard 5 $\mu$ L of solution from the bottom well such that each well contains 5 $\mu$ L of ATP solution in kinase reaction buffer. - (2.3) In an appropriate container, prepare 1 mL of a solution of substrate and kinase in kinase reaction buffer at 2 times the final concentration of each that is desired in the assay.
 If a 1000 μL solution is prepared in a plastic reagent reservoir (trough), then the next addition step can be performed using a multichannel pipette.
 Most kinases are stable enough such that you may use the diluted stock of kinase prepared in step 1.1 to prepare this solution, as long as it has been kept on ice since being prepared earlier in the day.